FAU-LAP/NOMAD-CAMELS/docs/quick_start/quick_start_protocols.md

 Add these variables to make it clearer what values are used in the `For Loop`.
 This also makes maintaining the protocol easier and enables you to more easily share it with others.
 ![img_30.png](img_30.png)
 ### 1.3.3.
 Set Channels (using variables)
 Start by setting the start, stop and number of points of the `For Loop`.
 To do this either  type the number you want into the field or you can use the variables created above to set these parameters.
-To use the variables  right-click the field and select `Insert Variable`and then `stop`.
+To use the variables  right-click the field and select `Insert Variable` and then `stop`.
 Like this for example:
 ![img_31.png](img_31.png)

 When you entered the three relevant parameters you should see a list of points appear on the right side showing you which value the points you created will have.\
 ![img_32.png](img_32.png)

-Now go to `Set Channels`and set the three motor channels of the `demo_device` to the value you want.
+Now go to `Set Channels` and set the three motor channels of the `demo_device` to the value you want.
 For demonstration purposes we will set each channel to a function that uses either `For_Loop_Count` or `For_Loop_Value`.
 Where `Count` is the number of iteration of the for-loop; here for example it starts with `1` goes to `11`, increasing by `1` for each iteration.
 This can be used to count and keep track of your iterations. `Value` is the value belonging to the iteration count; here it would go from `0` to `1` in steps of `0.2`.
-The name of these two variables changes if you rename the `for-loop`step to `<name_for_loop>_Count` and `<name_for_loop>_Value`.
+The name of these two variables changes if you rename the `For loop` step to `<name_for_loop>_Count` and `<name_for_loop>_Value`.
 ![img_33.png](img_33.png)\
 We set
 - `motorX` to `For_Loop_Count`